dcx86r/cmus-notify/README.md

 Possible config values:

-`file artist album duration title tracknumber date`
+`file artist album duration title tracknumber date nomarkup`

 Markup tags can be added by prepending config values with b, i, or u -- meaning bold, italicized, underlined.
 All can be used together, e.g. ibu:artist ui:title

+The default is to assume the notification application parses markup.
+If it does not, then `nomarkup` should be supplied in the config file.

 #### Activate in cmus: